Susan O'Connor

-For the Australian archaeologist, see Sue O'Connor.

 Susan O'Connor (born May 3, 1977) is a Canadian curler from Calgary, Alberta.
 She is an Olympic silver medallist.
 She is currently the alternate on the Ashley Thevenot rink.

 Career

 In 2000, O'Connor played third for Kevin Koe at the Canadian Mixed Curling Championship.
 The team, which also included Greg Northcott and Lawnie MacDonald, won the championship.

 In 2007, O'Connor won her first provincial championship playing third for Cheryl Bernard, and represented Team Alberta at the 2007 Scotties Tournament of Hearts.
 They again represented Alberta at the Scotties in 2009.

-At the 2008 Canadian Mixed Championship, O'Connor played third for Dean Ross, and won her second Mixed title with team mates Tim Krassman and Susan Wright.
+At the 2008 Canadian Mixed Championship, O'Connor played third for Dean Ross, and won her second Mixed title with teammates Tim Krassman and Susan Wright.
 O'Connor and Ross represented Canada at the 2008 World Mixed Doubles Curling Championship as a result, and finished in fifth place.